blumareks/2017-swift-sv/README.md

 If you have a Mac with the Xcode 8.3.+ follow this: [kitura.io](http://www.kitura.io/)

 ## Swift Server as a Service on IBM Cloud
-You can instantiate the Swift Server on IBM Cloud.
-Go to Bluemix, and create the Swfit service for KITURA: [https://console.bluemix.net/catalog/starters/runtime-for-swift?env_id=ibm%3Ayp%3Aus-south&taxonomyNavigation=apps](https://console.bluemix.net/catalog/starters/runtime-for-swift?env_id=ibm%3Ayp%3Aus-south&taxonomyNavigation=apps)
+You can launch Swift Server on IBM Cloud.
+Go to Bluemix, and create [the Swift service for Kitura](https://console.bluemix.net/catalog/starters/runtime-for-swift?env_id=ibm%3Ayp%3Aus-south&taxonomyNavigation=apps)

 ## IBM Developer Journeys with Server Side Swift
 IBM has created a set of developer journeys for developers to helo them create various applications.
 Here is the limk to